 - RWInc scheme has had a positive impact on pupils' outcomes and confidence in reading.
-Year 1 phonics screening indicates the positive impact of RWInc approach with 86% of year 1 children working at the phonics screening - 7 children didn't pass, these children had SEND and 2 new to the country.
-4 of these children were PP. - Wellcomm assessments completed on 51 PP children. - Staff assessments and feedback is having a positive impact on children's progress and attainment.
-Teachers are identifying individual barriers and gaps in learning and planning their teaching accordingly. - Conscious Discipline approach, PACE and zones of regulation alongside the behaviour policy had a significant impact on PP children wellbeing and reduced involvement in incidents. - CPD focus on modelling and scaffolding have been a foci for this academic year.

-- Residential for Year 6 took place at The Adur Centre and subsidised PP access to the residential enables more children to attend. - Enrichment activities PP children targeted for places and impact has been improvement in wellbeing and school attendance. - PP children selected through the year to attend 1:1 reading sessions.
-Impact has been PP children more confident to read and developing their skills of read-ing for pleasure.
+Year 1 phonics screening indicates the positive impact of RWInc approach with 84% of year 1 children working at the phonics screening 6 children didn't pass, 4 of these children had SEND.
+6 of these children were PP. 2 children were PA attendance. - Wellcomm assessments completed on 60 PP children. - Staff assessments and feedback is having a positive impact on children's progress and attainment.
+Teachers are identifying individual barriers and gaps in learning and planning their teaching accordingly. - Conscious Discipline approach, PACE and zones of regulation alongside the behaviour policy had a significant impact on PP children wellbeing and reduced involvement in incidents. - CPD focus on modelling has been a foci for this academic year. - Residential for Year 6 took place at Osmington Bay PGL and subsidised PP access to the residential enables more children to attend. - Enrichment activities PP children targeted for places and impact has been improvement in wellbeing and school attendance. - PP children selected through the year to attend 1:1 reading sessions.
+Impact has been PP children more confident to read and developing their skills of reading for pleasure. - Kagan training completed by staff and implemented in classrooms to develop oral language and collaborative learning.